Am0rphous/Awesome/SysAdmin.md

 # System Administrator

 ## Shell
 - [Awesome Shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
+- [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)  A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration. [ohmyz.sh](https://ohmyz.sh/)
 ### Bash
 - [Awesome Bash](https://github.com/awesome-lists/awesome-bash) -  A curated list of delightful Bash scripts and resources.
 - [Oh My Bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. [ohmybash.github.io](https://ohmybash.github.io/)